longevitywatch

 Can a disrupted gut microbiome weaken your immune system?

-Can your gut microbiome control your appetite and hunger?
+Can your gut microbiome affect your memory and concentration?

 Related research